alisaghilutfi/Vibrational-Spectroscopy-Research/README.md

 The model architecture directly adapted from the SpecNet paper (See https://github.com/Valensicv/SpecNet for the full code of the neural net-work model)
 Here three different NRB are evaluated

 It can be accessed from the following program.
 RSS_Advances_CNN_to_train_with_different_NRBs.py

+Testing can be done by using following program.
+RSS_Advances_CNN_prediction_on_test_data.py

 ## About the trained model weights